coderefinery/coderefinery.org/content/blog/2022-10-24-parallel-chat.md

 * People can ask anonymously - which encourages questions from those who would usually be silent in courses.
-* You can get multiple diverse answers to the same question, showing that the instructors aren't one homogeneous group
+* You can get multiple diverse answers to the same question, showing that the instructors aren't one homogeneous group and to give multiple different solutions, when "one right answer" does not exist or is more a matter of taste.
 * By having more questions asked, you can get much more feedback while teaching - so much you have to be careful to not be overloaded!
 * It's fun: parallel chat via a text document isn't perfect, but it's pretty good.
 It allows some creativity in asking, answering, and giving feedback.
+For example polls can be conducted as "+" or "-" or "o" added after the options.

 Just look at the number of questions in our old courses: LINK

 So, just how does this work?
 Well, we create the text document with some standard notes at the top and bottom.
 It's made freely editable without any login.
-All learnors are told to ask every new question in list item at the bottom of the document - *always* the bottom, since that's the only thing we follow.
+All learners are told to ask every new question in list item at the bottom of the document - *always* the bottom, since that's the only thing we follow.
 The course team has this open and answers questions, focusing their attention at the bottom.
 Some other